SAVGBench: Benchmarking Spatially Aligned Audio-Video Generation: Baseline Methods

-A key to building a model with spatial alignment for diffusion models is learning a joint distribution over audio and visual modalities.
-In this work, we propose a stereo channel extension of MM-Diffusion~\cite{ruan2023mm}.
+In our benchmark, we develop a joint baseline method that extends MM-Diffusion~\cite{ruan2023mm} to the stereo case.
+This strategy for audio-video alignment in diffusion models is by learning a joint distribution over audio and visual modalities.
+We employ a stereo channel extension of MM-Diffusion~\cite{ruan2023mm} as a baseline method.
 We use a structure similar to that of MM-Diffusion.
-The learning mechanism in MM-Diffusion implements joint learning between audio and video.
-Thus, through this approach, the gaps between generated outputs between the two modalities are narrowed down.
+The learning mechanism in MM-Diffusion implements joint learning between audio and video in the input space.
+Thus, the gaps between generated outputs between the two modalities are narrowed down.

 In our implementation, MM-Diffusion consists of two separate branches for audio and video processing.
 In particular, the model encodes the source audio waveform using an audio encoder, yielding stereo audio with the size of $2 \times C \times T$, where $C$ and $T$ are the feature channel and corresponding time sequence.
-In the video branch, an encoder maps a video sequence of $F$ frames to dimensions of $F \times C \times H \times W$, where $H$ and $W$ are height and width of a frame.
+In the video branch, an encoder maps a video sequence of $F$ frames to dimensions of $F \times C \times H \times W$, where $H$ and $W$ are the height and width of a frame.
 The outputs from both the audio and video encoders are then integrated through a multi-modal attention module.
-This approach enables better alignment between audio and video, compared to training each modality independently.
+This approach achieves stronger audio-video alignment than training each modality separately, particularly ensuring that the spatial origin and source of the audio are accurately matched.
 We follow the architectural setup of the original MM-Diffusion~\cite{ruan2023mm}, using 4 scales of MM-Blocks, each comprising 2 standard MM-Blocks, along with an additional downsample or upsample block.

 As the model requires a huge amount of GPU memory, we only deal with videos of size $64 \times 64$ to fit a sample in a single GPU.
 In audio-visual generation with spatial alignment, precise positioning of objects is essential.
 An approach to obtaining object positions is to use an object detector.
 However, at the $64 \times 64$ resolution, the sounding objects are not visible, either to the object detector or even to the human eye.
 Therefore, a super-resolution model is required to upsample the video to $256 \times 256$ for better visibility of objects.
 The super-resolution model uses an identical architecture as in the guided diffusion model~\cite{dhariwal2021diffusion}.